fbpx

 • Whether the employer is specialized

-• Whether you are a professional or specialist
+• Whether you are a professional or a specialist

 • Whether there’s an inducement issue

-Generally, your employer can give you notice a few different ways.
+Generally, your employer can give you notice in a few different ways.

-Depending upon the reasons for dismissal, the amount of potential liability your employer faces, and the terms of the employment contract, your employer may structure a termination package as working notice, a lump-sum payment or as salary continuance.
+An employer will consider things like the reasons for dismissal, the amount of potential liability your employer faces, and the terms of the employment contract.
+Based on these an employer may structure a termination package as working notice, a lump-sum payment, or a salary continuance.

-Salary continuance – is the most common type of termination pay, particularly with higher income individuals or executives.
-Salary continuance involves an employer notify employee that he or she is terminated but that termination will occur on a certain date in the future.
+This is the most common type of termination pay, particularly with higher income individuals or executives.
+Salary continuance involves an employer notifying an employee that they are terminated but that termination will occur on a certain date in the future.

-The employee will not remain in the workplace.
-The employer will continue to pay the employee until the date of termination, which will more likely than not satisfy the employers requirement of notice of termination.
+However, the employee will not remain in the workplace.
+The employer will continue to pay the employee until the date of termination, which will likely satisfy the employer’s notice of termination requirment.

 If salary continuance is offered and accepted as the severance arrangement, deductions for both employment insurance premiums and CPP contributions must be continued since the employer-employee relationship technically continues until the cessation of salary payments.